waiting-for-dev/landing_page/README.md

 # LandingPage

-Rails 4 engine to add a subscription by email form to an application.
+Rails 3.2 engine to add a subscription by email form to an application.

 There are some other rails landing page solutions out there, so here it is a quick list of what this one offers:

-* For Rails 4.
 * An engine, so it is mountable into your own application.
 * Do not come with any CSS.
 You have to create it according to your custom design needs.
 * Collects optional name and mandatory email.